 Guinea pigs rarely bite when being handled or restrained, they rarely struggle when they are being picked up but often make a “squeal of protest.”
 Nevertheless, great care should be taken not to injure them when picking them up.
 The guinea pig should be approached with 2 hands, one is placed under the guinea pig's chest and abdomen, and the other supports its hindquarters.
 Keep them close to your chest.
 Adults and those that are pregnant should receive gentle, but firm, and total support.

 Proper housing is a major factor in the maintenance of healthy guinea pigs.
 The well-being of the animals must be a primary consideration.
-Guinea pigs can be housed within enclosures made of wire, stainless steel or durable plastic.
+Guinea pigs can be housed within enclosures made of wire, or durable plastic.
 The construction and design of the enclosure must keep them in and any other sort of animal such as, dogs, cats, birds, snakes or rodents out.
 The enclosure also must be free of sharp edges and other potential hazards.
 The enclosure must be roomy enough to allow normal activities.
 The enclosure can be open at the top, Provided that its sides are at least 7-8 inches high.
 Male guinea pigs require enclosures with sides at least 10 inches high.
 Guinea pigs should not be housed on wire mesh as a leg may be broken if it becomes entangled, this can also cause bumblefoot.
 Enclosures that provide solid flooring and an adequate supply of a preferred bedding are best for pet guinea pigs.
 They should be easy to clean, well lighted, and adequately ventilated.
 Bedding must be clean, nontoxic, absorbent, relatively dust-free and easy to replace.
-Shredded paper, wood shavings and kitty litter are preferred bedding materials.
+Wood shavings and fleece are preferred bedding materials.
 Guinea pigs seem most comfortable when they are spared exposure to excessive noise, needless excitement and confusion, and other stresses.
 Sudden environmental changes should also be prevented.
 Visual security (a place into which they can retreat when frightened) should always be provided.